 One product from the 2016 inhalation toxicity workshop was a state-of-the-science manuscript (Clippinger et al. 2018b), which describes relevant adverse outcome pathways that could be used to guide development of non-animal testing strategies for inhalation toxicity.
 The paper also summarizes the toolbox of in vitro and in silico models that can be used to assess key events from inhalation exposure to toxic outcomes.

 In November 2017, the ATWG initiated a global project to develop in silico models of acute oral systemic toxicity that predict five specific endpoints identified by ATWG members as being relevant to U.S. regulatory agencies.
 Predictive models were developed and evaluated in both a qualitative and quantitative manner, using a large body of rat oral acute toxicity data collected by NICEATM and NCCT.
 Models developed for the project that met criteria defined by the project organizing committee were used to generate consensus predictions for the acute oral toxicity endpoints of interest.
-Models were presented at an 2018 workshop (summarized in Kleinstreuer et al. 2018) and the consensus predictions generated for the project are available via the Open Structure-Activity/Property Relationship App (OPERA), a free and open-source QSAR tool.
-While the predictions will be made available via ICE and the EPA’s CompTox Dashboard, the consensus models will be made available and described in a manuscript expected to be submitted for publication in 2019.
+Models were presented at an 2018 workshop (summarized in Kleinstreuer et al. 2018) and the consensus predictions generated for the project are available via the Open Structure-activity/property Relationship App (OPERA), a free and open-source QSAR tool.
+The predictions are available via ICE and the EPA’s CompTox Dashboard, and the consensus models will be made available and described in a manuscript expected to be submitted for publication in 2020.